 Pickup included

-We'll pick you up at your hotel or accommodation place.
+We will pick you up at your hotel or place of accommodation.

-Usaquén was formerly an independent municipality from Bogotá.
-The city grew and absorbed Usaquén, including its park.
-This park is located in front of what was the old Mayor's Office of the town of Usaquén.
-It is a green space surrounded by Eucalyptus and Urapanes, around, a wide gastronomic offer and if you go on Sunday the Flea Market awaits you with crafts and knowledge.
+Usaquén was once an independent municipality from Bogotá.
+As the city grew, it absorbed Usaquén, including its park.
+This park is located across from what was the old town hall of Usaquén.
+It's a green space surrounded by eucalyptus and urapan trees, and nearby you'll find a wide variety of restaurants.
+If you go on a Sunday, the flea market awaits you with handicrafts and local traditions.

-We'll visit a building that is a sample of the old lifestyle in Bogotá and the economy of this area, an old hacienda and now a shopping center.
-This site is an architectural heritage that integrates the past with the present in the midst of the constant in the Colombian narrative: adaptation.
+We visited a building that exemplifies the traditional way of life and economy of this area, a former hacienda now a shopping center.
+This site is an architectural heritage site that integrates the past with the present, reflecting a constant theme in Colombian history: adaptation.

-The ‘’Big Apple of Usaquén’’ connects an area marked by the past with the future, businessmen, ambassadors, and workers of large multinationals who circulate in a place where the tomorrow is now.
+The "Big Apple" of Usaquén connects an area marked by the past with the future; through its corridors move businessmen, ambassadors and workers of large multinationals; here, tomorrow is now.

-We will visit what was the home and now the museum of one of the most important artists of contemporary Colombian art.
+We will visit what was once the home and is now a museum of one of the most important artists in contemporary Colombian art.
 Art and history in every corner.

-Notice: This point of visit is not open to the public on Sundays or Colombian holidays.
+Important: This site is not open to the public on Sundays or Colombian holidays.

-Chicó Park-Museum.
-One of the old colonial-style Savanna estates with republican touches, beautiful gardens and the centennial trees of the Park meet with a rich art collection, making this space a living heritage of the highest level.
+One of the old colonial-style haciendas of the Sabana, with republican touches, beautiful gardens and the centuries-old trees of the Park, come together with a rich art collection, making this space a living heritage of the highest level.

-T-Zone.
-A pedestrianized showcase of luxury, this intersection is one of the most expensive in the country, here we will see the wide gastronomic, nightlife, retail and haute couture offer that is coupled with bike lanes, green areas, and the capital traffic.
+A pedestrianized luxury showcase, this intersection is one of the most expensive in the country, here we will see the infinite gastronomic offer, nightlife, retail and haute couture that are combined with bike paths, green areas and the capital's traffic.

 DISCLAIMER:

-The Casa Grau Museum is closed on Sundays and national holidays.
+The Casa Grau Museum is closed every Sunday and national holiday.

 Bogotá, the capital of Colombia, is a vibrant city nestled in the Andes Mountains.
 Known for its rich history, cultural landmarks, and bustling urban life, it offers a unique blend of colonial charm and modern sophistication.
 The city's high altitude and pleasant spring-like climate make it an appealing destination year-round.